golemfactory/golem-architecture/arch-snapshot/arch.md

 When a Node initiates a Session, an additional mechanism is required to determine whether the IP address from which the packets are received is behind a NAT.
-This is achieved by sending Ping packets (network protocol ping, not to be confused with the Linux command) from a different UDP port than the one used for receiving incoming Sessions.
+This is achieved by sending Ping packets (network protocol ping, not to be confused with the ICMP packet) from a different UDP port than the one used for receiving incoming Sessions.
 This ensures that any network devices between the Node and the Relay server won't recognize these Ping packets as part of the same communication stream.
 If the ports are not publicly exposed, the Ping packets will be dropped, confirming that the Node is behind a NAT.